tensorflow/tensorflow/g3doc/RationaleSimplifiedPolyhedralForm.md

 ### Simplicity of code generation

-A key final stage of an mlfunc is its conversion to a cfg function, which is required as part of lowering to the target machine.
+A key final stage of an mlfunc is its conversion to a CFG function, which is required as part of lowering to the target machine.
 The simplified form has a clear advantage here: the IR has a direct correspondence to the structure of the generated code.